Things to do in Arequipa

 Santa Catalina Monastery

-The Santa Catalina Monastery is an enormous complex of rooms, chapels and plazas, coupled with ornate fountains, cobbled streets and beautifully archways.
-The high and brightly pai…
+The Santa Catalina Monastery is an expansive complex of rooms, chapels, and plazas, featuring ornate fountains, cobbled streets, and graceful archways.
+Its high, brightly painted w…

 Santa Catalina Monastery

-The Santa Catalina Monastery is an enormous complex of rooms, chapels and plazas, coupled with ornate fountains, cobbled streets and beautifully archways.
-The high and brightly painted walls contain a number of cells, which over time housed over 200 members of the female nobility.
-Visitors can admire its valuable collection of Spanish American religious art, the huge 17th-century kitchen, or the murals on the vaulted arches of the sky-blue Orange Tree Cloister.
-A beautiful church compound, Santa Catalina is a masterpiece of colonial architecture and the most fascinating religious complex in Peru.
+The Santa Catalina Monastery is an expansive complex of rooms, chapels, and plazas, featuring ornate fountains, cobbled streets, and graceful archways.
+Its high, brightly painted walls enclose a network of cells that once housed hundreds of nuns, many from noble families.
+Visitors can explore a valuable collection of Spanish American religious art, a striking colonial-era kitchen originally designed as a chapel, and paintings adorning the vaulted arches of cloisters such as the sky-blue Orange Tree Cloister.
+A stunning church compound, Santa Catalina is a masterpiece of colonial architecture and one of the most captivating religious sites in Peru.

 Website www.santacatalina.org.pe